Turning Stone

 Not planning Cooperstown

-Groups who don't build in a Cooperstown day consistently leave wishing they had; it's the one side trip that earns universal approval.
+Groups who don't build in a Cooperstown day consistently leave wishing they had; It's the one side trip that earns universal approval.

 • !